steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 Okay, that's enough quoting from the report.
-And I swear I'm not about to say nice things about it becuase I am cited as #42, though to be honest it's real fucking weird that searing "klabnik" on a page on defense.gov returns 1/1.
+And I swear I'm not about to say nice things about it becuase I am cited as #42, though to be honest it's real fucking weird that searching "klabnik" on a page on defense.gov returns 1/1.
 But I think this is an excellent formulation of the critical distinction between the languages on one side of the line versus the other, though they make the same conceptual mistake that I believe Rust may have: it's not just about